-The divorce court then ruled that that it would not terminate spousal support pursuant to Family Code Section 43371, which ordinarily automatically terminates spousal support upon the supported spouse’s remarriage, because the language of the judgment and stipulation constituted a waiver of Section 43372.
+The divorce court then ruled that it would not terminate spousal support pursuant to Family Code Section 43371, which ordinarily automatically terminates spousal support upon the supported spouse’s remarriage, because the language of the judgment and stipulation constituted a waiver of Section 43372.

 The divorce court did reduce spousal support from $19,166 to $16,828 per month based on Wife’s new husband’s income of about $65,000.

-Husband appealed.
-He argued that the judgment and stipulation did not expressly waive Family Code Section 4337 with sufficient specificity.
+Husband’s divorce attorney appealed and argued that the judgment and stipulation did not expressly waive Family Code Section 4337 with sufficient specificity.

 1Family Code Section 4337 states: “Except as otherwise agreed by the parties in writing, the obligation of a party under an order for the support of the other party terminates upon the death of either party or the remarriage of the other party.”